Review Management: The Ultimate Business Owner’s Guide

 Customers Trust You More

-More than 70% of consumers say positive reviews helped them trust a local business more.
-When you have multiple good reviews, customers will feel more sure of their decision to do business with you, even if they’ve never visited your establishment or bought your products.
+More than 70% of consumers say positive online reviews helped them trust a local business more.
+When you have multiple good responses from review sites that matter, customers will feel more sure of their decision to do business with you, even if they’ve never visited your establishment or bought your products.

-Plus, being responsive (especially to negative reviews) shows your more human side.
-It lets customers know that you’re willing to listen to them and take their feedback into account.
+Plus, being responsive to customer experience shows your more human side.
+It lets customers know that you’re willing to listen to them and take customer satisfaction into account.
 Even that alone builds a lot of good will with skeptical consumers.